 DecisionWise personnel may access and use Personal Data only if they are authorized to do so and only for the purpose for which they are authorized.

-You have the right to access your data at any time.
+A Data Subject has the right to access their data at any time.
 Data subjects have the right to know what Personal Data about them is included in the databases and to ensure that such Personal Data is accurate and relevant for the purposes for which DecisionWise collected the Personal Data.
 Data Subjects may review their own Personal Data stored in the databases and correct, erase, or block any data that is incorrect, as permitted by applicable law.
-Upon reasonable request and as required by the Privacy Shield principles, DecisionWise allows Customers access to their Personal Data, in order to correct or amend such data where inaccurate.
+Upon reasonable request and as required by the Privacy Shield principles, DecisionWise allows Customer’s employees access to their Personal Data, in order to correct or amend such data where inaccurate.

 Anonymous aggregated survey responses are used for DecisionWise’s ongoing research, analysis, benchmarking, and trending purposes, and such information may be retained indefinitely (“Benchmarking Information”).
 Information that would identify a participant within the Benchmarking Information is not retained, identified, and is never disclosed to anyone.

-Customers may edit their Personal Data by making a written request at email@example.com.
+Data Subjects may edit their Personal Data by making a written request at email@example.com.
 Requests submitted to firstname.lastname@example.org will receive a response within forty-five (45) days.
 In making modification requests to their Personal Data, Data Subjects must provide only truthful, complete, and accurate information.
-To request erasure of Personal Data, Customers should submit a written request to email@example.com.
+To request erasure of Personal Data, Data Subjects should submit a written request to email@example.com.